dongmeic/MPO_Data_Portal/PopulationData/README.md

 3. Process data;

 The detailed data processing steps follow the script *TitleVI_for_Kyle.r*, adjusted from the script *Census_TitleVI.r*.
-Two summary tables are generated and joined with the county boundaries by GEO_ID and only matched ID are kept (need to create a double type field GEO_ID).
-Merge shapefiles for both counties using [Append](https://desktop.arcgis.com/en/arcmap/10.3/tools/data-management-toolbox/append.htm)(Create Feature Class --> Append (Schema Type: NO_TEST)).
 Summary data based on both counties combined is joined with the state block group boundary (keep matched ID only).

 4. Visualize data.

+Read the shapefile in Tableau.
+Create the map and plots following the 'Communities of Concern' dashboard settings.